ArgirisAitos/Esp32-fire-detector/README.md

 # Feature

-- Real-time monitoring of temperature, humidity, smoke (PPM), and flame.
+- Real-time monitoring of temperature, humidity, smoke and flame.
 - Wireless communication via Wi-Fi (ESP32).
 - Local alarm via LEDs and buzzer when danger is detected.
 - MQTT communication with Mosquitto broker.